lightbend/cloudflow/docs/Getting Started.md

 The above streamlet has an inlet and an outlet and processes data that it receives using the business logic.
 In this example we convert `SensorData` to `Metric` - note that the inlets and outlets are typed accordingly.

 Now that we have the metric that we would like to measure and track, we need to validate them as per business rules.
-And we have a separate streamlet (`validation`) for doing exactly this.
+We have a separate streamlet (`validation`) for doing exactly this.

 **MetricsValidation.scala**